Rubber-Duck-999/MoodLight/README.md

 # HouseGuard-FaultHandler

-HouseGuard-FaultHandler is the Golang components that is part of the HouseGuard solution.
+HouseGuard-FaultHandler is the Golang component that is part of the HouseGuard solution.
 It's role to respond to faults on the system and report them to the operator.

 ## Installation